You pushed your website live and started driving traffic to key landing pages.

 Here, Upwork offers a powerful section of example freelance talent and leverages their contrast color to allow visitors an actual step forward in signing up with, “View Profile.”

 The other element worth noting in this freelance example section are the high-quality photos used.
-This is another way Upwork builds trust with its potential customers.
+This is another way Upwork can build trufst with its potential customers.
 Highlighting real people with real talents who can actually be booked via Upwork proves that this is an actual solution to your business needs.

 Messaging

 As we saw with Shopify, there is a clear flow of information provided as you navigate down the page.
-The copy attacks any concerns the visitor may have in an increasingly specific format.
+Good copy attacks any concerns customers may have in an increasingly specific format—starting with the most common question of all.

-If we were to break down the sections of this page by the questions they answer for the visitor, it would look something like this:
+If we were to break down the page sections by the questions they answer for the visitor, it would look something like this:

 What does Upwork do?